OtavioHenrique/otaviovaladares.com/_posts/2018-12-27-types-of-storage-on-aws-s3.md

 ### Amazon S3 Standard-Infrequent Access (S3 Standard-IA)

-S3 Standard-IA is for data that is accessed less frequently, but when required needs a fast access.
+S3 Standard-IA is for data that is accessed less frequently, but when required needs fast access.
 You have the minimum storage period of 30 days and a minimum object size of 128KB.
-It is recommended for backups or logs(depending of the size of your logs, of course!).
+It is recommended for backups or logs(depending on the size of your logs, of course!).

 Summarizing: All data that will not be accessed once a month and when required needs to be recovered just in time, you use S3 Standard-IA.
 Obviously, the problem is that you need to know previously the access pattern of your object, but as we'll see later, this problem is already solved by Amazon S3 Intelligent-Tiering.